allancomeau/rent-vs-buy/PROJECT_INSTRUCTIONS.md

 - Never serve without verification script
 - New React hooks must be added to destructuring on line ~87
 - The assembled `index.html` is the single source of truth
-- **Update CHANGELOG when a version is feature-complete, not when shipped.** Feature-complete = edits stopped and scope committed.
+- **Update CHANGELOG AND PROJECT_INSTRUCTIONS when a version is feature-complete, not when shipped.** Feature-complete = edits stopped and scope committed.
 Shipping is Allan's async step.
-Keeping the trigger at feature-complete prevents undocumented version stacking and survives session-handoff context loss.
+Both files update together: CHANGELOG gets the new version entry, PROJECT_INSTRUCTIONS updates the "Current State" header, adds the version row to the versioning table, and prunes completed items from the Pending list (moving any carry-overs to the next version's section).
+Keeping the trigger at feature-complete prevents undocumented version stacking and keeps context-doc and history-doc in sync across session handoffs.

 ---